semgrep/semgrep-docs/src/components/procedure/_enable-turbo-mode.md

-The **Turbo** option runs your rule automatically against the Semgrep OSS Engine after every keystroke or change to the rule.
+The **Turbo** option runs your rule automatically against Semgrep CE after every keystroke or change to the rule.

 Click the <i class="fa-solid fa-toggle-large-on"></i> **Turbo mode** toggle to enable.